BigPolarBear1/factorization/README.md

 Update: I dont think this project is going to have a good ending.
 Maybe if a year ago, people had acknowledged what I was doing, made sure I had atleast someone to sell my work to, or get employment.. but now, I have ended up in an adversarial situation against the west, because they are nazi losers who hate transgender people.
 I'm now like the Japanese kamikazi pilot, I have found the biggest ship on the horizon, and I'm now doing my final dive.
 This will kill me, but I dont care, I am going to take the biggest fucking target down with me.

+Update: Slept like shit.
+Before I implement using moduli for the polynomial value for different "k" values..
+I want to first work out the math to generate an as small as possible polynomial value first using the current setup.
+Because everything hinges on being able to do that.

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 240 -base 100_000 -debug 1 -lin_size 100_000_000 -quad_size 100</br></br>